Want to Help Your Students Achieve Their Dreams? Start with Their Habits

 Teachers can use the free resources in the Alliance for Decision Education’s HabitWise program to teach students how they can use the habit loop to manage stress, enhance their health, boost their productivity, and maintain positive relationships.
 HabitWise adapts insights from Charles Duhigg’s The Power of Habit and Gretchen Rubin’s Better Than Before.
 The animated videos, worksheets, and extension activities can be adapted to any schedule, and students can gain an in-depth understanding of how their habits impact their lives when they use the Independent Habit Project materials to track and analyze their behaviors.

-If students try out habits directly related to their dream jobs, they may discover they want to pursue different careers.
-No problem.
-It’s better for them to test their beliefs on a small scale now than through a bigger commitment later, like pursuing an obscure major at a faraway college.
-What students learn about nurturing and crushing habits can transfer to their updated goals, and no matter what they ultimately decide to pursue personally and professionally, knowing how to stay in control of their habits will help them shape rewarding lives.
+Your students may change their career goals multiple times during the school year.
+What students learn about nurturing habits can transfer to their updated goals, and no matter what they ultimately decide to pursue personally and professionally, knowing how to stay in control of their habits will help them shape rewarding lives.

 Share this article to your favorite platform!